Hyperfine-resolved optical spectroscopy of ultracold $^{87}$Rb$^{133}$Cs molecules: the $\mathrm{b}\,^3\Pi_0$ metastable state: Results

 There are two sources of uncertainty in the TDMs and the transition linewidths.
 The first is the uncertainty of the Rabi frequencies from fitting and the second is the shot-to-shot fluctuation in the probe power.
 For the latter, we record the power for each shot and then compute the standard deviation over the measurement to quantify the uncertainty.

 We observe that there is a decay in the oscillation amplitude due to dephasing.
+The decay times of the Rabi oscillations amplitudes for $v' = 0$ and $1$ are also extracted from fitting as $1.8(1)\, \mu$s and $3.1(2)\, \mu$s respectively.
 We attribute the dephasing to a combination of factors: laser power fluctuations (both from shot to shot and during a single pulse), frequency noise on the laser due to noise on the PDH lock, magnetic field noise which affects the transition frequency, Doppler shifts due to molecular motion and small inhomogeneities in the intensity distribution over the molecule cloud.